totalslacker-civ6mods/Historical-Victories/README.md

 1. Viking Age : None
    - Pillage 50 plots with the Norwegian Longship unit
    - Occupy 5 capital cities
-2. Norse Expeditions : None
+2. Norse Expeditions : End of Medieval Era
    - Discover 4 natural wonders
    - Own 4 cities on foreign continents
    - Have the most outgoing trade routes
-3. Land of the Midnight Sun : None
+3. Land of the Midnight Sun : <= Renaissance Era
    - Control 15 ice plots

 ### CIVILIZATION_NUBIA
-1. Kingdom of Gold : None
+1. Kingdom of Gold : End of Classical Era
    - Have the highest gold per turn
    - Accumulate 1500 gold
 2. Bowmen of Ta-Seti : None